AlejandroAlcantar/IntegratorProject/README.md

   * The implementation of REST API was through the application of fastapi, pydantic and uvicorn libraries and the corresponding code can be found in the https://github.com/AlejandroAlcantar/IntegratorProject/tree/main/api

   * folder of this project (https://github.com/AlejandroAlcantar/IntegratorProject)

+    * All libraries are included in requirements file, and are already installed by this point

+  * The endpoints generated to run the project as an API are

+    * healthcheck
+    * train_new_model
+    * predictor

+  * Run the following command to start House-pricing API locally

+    * uvicorn api.main:app --reload

+  * You can check the endpoints as follows:

+    * Access http://127.0.0.1:8000/, you will see a message like this "WaterPotability Regressor is ready to go!"

+    * Access http://127.0.0.1:8000/docs, the browser will display something like this: